 - Average response time: 7–14 days.
 If documents are submitted in full and steps are followed correctly, the response time may be shorter.

-- Additional services: Premium package, document translation, photo shooting, express service option, appointment changes.
+- Additional services: Premium package, document translation, photo taking, fast service, destination changes.

 Schengen Visa Application Centers and Information